Tackle Typical Signs Of Ageing Around the Mouth With Laser Treatments

 What Signs Of Ageing Did The Patient Have Around The Mouth?

 The patient in this laser lip lines before and after case study was suffering from fine lines around the mouth.
 Even though these fine lines are a common sign of ageing, they made the appearance of the patient in this laser lip lines before and after case study look older.
 Fortunately, these types of fine lines can easily be treated with Erbium laser.

 What Treatment Was Chosen to Treat the Fines Lines In The Patient From This Laser Lip Lines Before And After Case Study?

 To treat the fine lines that were present around the mouth of the patient in this case study, laser skin resurfacing with Erbium laser was executed.
 The laser resurfacing procedure removed the fine lines that made the patient look older, but also caused a dramatic improvement in the skin texture of this patient.
 Instead of drawing attention to the fine lines, the beautiful upper and lower lips of this patient is the focus that draws attention.

 Could Laser Skin Resurfacing Be The Solution For Me?

 Laser resurfacing is mainly used for patients who have wrinkles around the eyes, mouth or forehead.
 It can also be a good treatment to tackle shallow acne scars or to treat non-responsive skin after a facelift procedure.

 Even though laser resurfacing can be used to treat acne scars, laser resurfacing is usually not recommended for patients who still suffer from acne.
 Laser resurfacing is not used for stretch marks either, considering there are other procedures that are much more effective for the treatment of stretch marks.

 How Is Laser Resurfacing Executed?

 Laser resurfacing is a treatment that is executed by Erbium laser or carbon dioxide laser, depending on the specific problems the patient is dealing with as well as the skin tone of the patient.
-The use of the Erbium or carbon dioxide laser enables the cosmetic surgeon to remove damaged skin cells on the outer layer of the skin, leaving the patient with a more youthful appearance.
+The use of the Erbium or carbon dioxide laser enables the cosmetic surgery to remove damaged skin cells on the outer layer of the skin, leaving the patient with a more youthful appearance.